strongswan/govici/README.md

 #### install

 Use `Set` to populate a `Message` with the arguments needed for a command.
 Here, the command `"install"` accepts a child SA name and an optional IKE SA name to find the child under.
-The success of the command can be checked using `CheckError`.
+The success of the command can be checked using `Err`.

 ```go
 package main